 If you declare any criminal history in your application, we reserve the right to carry out a Standard DBS check, instead of a Basic DBS check.
-You will be notified if we intend on doing this.
-This standard check cannot be done electronically, instead we'll send you a form which you'll need to complete, sign, and return to us.
+You will be notified if we intend to do this.
+We cannot do this Standard check electronically, instead, we'll send you a form which you'll need to complete, sign, and return to us.

-Electronic checks can take between 1 and 7 days to complete and standard checks can take up to 3 weeks.
+Electronic checks can take 1 to 7 days to complete.
+Standard checks can take up to 3 weeks.

-DBS will issue a certificate which details (if any) relevant convictions, warning or offences against you.
+DBS will issue a certificate which details any relevant convictions, warnings or offences against you.

 Once you get your certificate, we may ask you to send this to us.
 Do not send us your certificate unless we ask for it.
-Details of how and where to send it will be provided.
+We will tell you how and where to send it.

-If you have only lived in Scotland in the last 5 years
+If you were born or have lived in Scotland

 We will request a Disclosure Scotland check (opens in new tab)